hamburgerEngine/hamburgerEngine/README.md

 # hamburger engine - Formerly known as Phlox Engine

 hamburger engine is a C++ game engine built with SDL2.
-Attempting to keep it as similar to HaxeFlixel as possible.

 This is all being done by one person so development may be slow.